riyhs/semhas-notifier/README.md

 # Semhas Notifier

-A web application that monitors the SILAT (Sistem Informasi Laporan Akhir Tugas) website at Fatisda UNS and sends email notifications to subscribers whenever new thesis defense schedules are posted.
+A web application that monitors the SILAT (Sistem Informasi Layanan Terintegrasi) website at Fatisda UNS and sends email notifications to subscribers whenever new thesis defense schedules are posted.

 **Live Website:** https://semhas-notifier.riyaldi.qzz.io